squadrun/api-docs/source/includes/_response_formats.md

 # Response Formats

 SquadVoice's extensive API response sends each and every data point related to your campaign.
-That means, if an Email was sent out to the lead, the API response will contain the information about the Email sent as well.
+That means, if an Email was sent out to the Lead, the API response will contain the information about the Email sent as well.

+Some variables used in the `keys` are:

+1. <strong>campaign_name</strong>: This is the name you set while creating the Campaign.
+2. <strong>block_name</strong>: This is the name of the block you define in your sequence.

 Following are the different formats for each outreach type.